Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 If you give your piggy too much food in one day, they will gorge themselves as they won’t know when to stop.

 Overfeeding your piggy every day can lead to obesity.
+They are more prone to developing diabetes than other breeds.

 What I Shouldn’t Feed My Guinea Pigs – Toxic Foods